Prometheus monitoring example

 • Prometheus Metric type: Time to first byte

-So let us take the example of the content delivery network (CDN); what is an excellent time to the first byte?
+Let us take the example of the content delivery network (CDN); what is an excellent time to the first byte?
 On average, anything with a TTFB under 100 ms is fantastic.
-Anything between 200-500 ms is standard, and anything between 500 ms and 1 second is less than ideal.
+Anything between 200 and 500 ms is standard, and anything between 500 ms and 1 second is less than ideal.
 Anything more significant than 1 second should likely be investigated further.

 • Prometheus Metric type: CI/CD pipeline metrics

-For the CI/CD Pipeline metrics, we want to measure how long it takes to do the static code analysis.
-Next, we want to measure the amount of error while running the pipeline.
+For the CI/CD Pipeline metrics, we want to measure the time to do the static code analysis.
+Next, we want to count the number of errors while running the pipeline.
 Finally, we want to measure the build time and build failures.
-These metrics include how long it took to build an application, the time it took to complete tests, and how often builds fail.
+These metrics include the time it takes to build an application, the time it takes to complete tests, and how often builds fail.

 • Prometheus Metric type: Docker metrics

 Docker metrics come from the Docker platform.
-This may include container health checks, the number of online and offline nodes in a cluster, and the number of containers and actions.
-These container actions may be stopped, paused, and running.
-So we have built-in metrics provided by Docker to give additional visibility to the running containers.
+These may include container health checks, the number of online and offline nodes in a cluster, and the number of containers and actions.
+These container actions may be stopped, paused, or run.
+So, we have built-in metrics provided by Docker to give additional visibility to the running containers.
 When running containers in production, monitoring their runtime metrics, such as CPU and memory usage, is essential.

 Exposing application metrics to Prometheus

 Application metrics give you additional information.
-Unlike runtime metrics you get for free, you need to explicitly record what you care about.
-Here we have client libraries that Prometheus offers us.
-All the major languages have a Prometheus client library which provides the metrics endpoint.
+Unlike runtime metrics you get for free, you need to record what you care about explicitly.
+Here, we have client libraries that Prometheus offers.
+All the major languages have a Prometheus client library, which provides the metrics endpoint.
 The client library makes application metrics available to Prometheus, giving you a very high level of visibility into your application.

 Exposing Docker Metrics to Prometheus

 First, Docker Default Networking 101.
-The Docker Engine interacts with all the clients; its role is to collect and export the metrics.
+The Docker Engine interacts with all clients and collects and exports metrics.
 When you build a Docker image, the Engine records a metric.
-So we need to have insights into the Docker platform.
-Here we can expose Docker metrics to Prometheus.
+We need insights into the Docker platform.
+Here, we can expose Docker metrics to Prometheus.
 The Docker Engine has a built-in mechanism to export metrics in Prometheus format.
 So we have, for example, the Docker metrics covering the Engine and container and metrics about images.

 Docker metric types: Three types